pulsepointinc/redis-cluster-operator/README.md

 1. **Create a restore cluster**: You need to create a new `DistributedRedisCluster` with the `init.backupSource` field pointing to the backup you want to restore from.

+   !Set the new `serviceName: redis-test-restored` if you want to customize the service name

-2. **Initialization Process**: The operator detects the restoration request and:
+2. **Initialization Process**:
+   The operator detects the restoration request and:
     - Creates the new Redis cluster infrastructure (pods, services, etc.)
     - Before Redis initializes, it copies the backup data (RDB files and cluster config) from the specified backup
     - Starts the Redis nodes with the restored data